-For a 125cc motorcycle to have a punt at the adventure market is brave – let alone doing it for a touch over £2500.
-Sinnis aren’t afraid of going where other manufacturers may be hesitant to go, and are more than happy to adventure down this unbeaten path… does the 125cc live up to the expectations?
+For a 125cc motorcycle to have a punt at the adventure market is brave – let alone doing it for a touch over £2,500.
+Sinnis aren’t afraid of going where other manufacturers may be hesitant to go, and are more than happy to adventure down this unbeaten path…but does this 125cc live up to the expectations?

 First things first, it’s refreshing to get on a 125cc and not feel like a giant – at 6’4” and 15 stone (~95kg) I’m certainly pushing the limit for a 125cc, but I have absolutely no complaints with comfort.
-Only slight concern is that the rear shock almost entirely compresses when I sit down – but on the road the suspension is no problem, absorbs all bumps and keeps you well placed and planted on the road.
+My only slight concern is that the rear shock almost entirely compresses when I sit down – but on the road the suspension is no problem and absorbs all bumps and keeps you well placed and planted on the road.

-Let’s start with the engine - at low speeds it has a good amount of torque to get you going, and the ZS125 motor has clearly been tuned to focus on acceleration and cornering for the most fun from this bike – cruising at 40 and throwing the bike around some B roads is where it comes to life, and by far where you’ll find the most laughs.
+Let’s start with the engine - at low speeds it has a good amount of torque to get you going, and the ZS125 motor has clearly been tuned to focus on acceleration and cornering to provide the most fun.
+Cruising at 40 and throwing the bike around some B roads is where it comes to life, and is by far where you’ll find the most laughs.

 This Zongshen ZS125 engine is an air cooled 4-stroke single cylinder motor, despite the large radiator-like plastic, where you may expect to find a radiator for a liquid cooled bike.
 It puts out 11.2bhp at 9000rpm, and 11.2Nm of torque at it's peak.
 Whilst (as mentioned) it’s superb fun at lower speeds on back roads and in towns/cities, the Terrain is even capable at some light off-roading, which I gave a go in the local wooded area.

-A good point to mention here is the screen too – whilst it’s non-adjustable, the standard positioning does a respectable job at deflecting wind up-and-over your head, a good inclusion but not vital for a bike that won’t be getting past 65mph.
+A good point to mention here is the screen, whilst it’s non-adjustable, the standard positioning does a respectable job at deflecting wind up-and-over your head, which is a good inclusion but not vital for a bike that won’t be getting past 65mph.

 Sinnis have kept this bike at a very budget friendly price, and I can’t help but feel opting for a bigger motor with liquid-cooling may have seen the Terrain’s overall price sky-rocket, therefore losing that main selling point of the Terrain – which is an incredible price of £2,589.

-Ours had a full Toro exhaust system on, so it sounded incredible – but this is an extra modification put on by Sinnis.
-Looks fantastic and sounds even better, the baffle can be removed with a spanner easily if you fancy it to be even louder.
-It seriously sounds like a big bike with this on - so consider that if you will!
+Ours had a full Toro exhaust system, so it sounded incredible – but this is an extra modification put on by Sinnis.
+It looks fantastic and sounds even better, the baffle can be easily removed with a spanner if you want it to be even louder, but trust me it seriously sounds like a big bike with this on - so consider that if you will!

 Suspension, Brakes & Euro-4